R22 is Phasing Out

 R22 refrigerant is no longer manufactured in North America.

-You can purchase recycled R22 now for existing AC equipment that use this particular refrigerant.
+You can get recycled R22 now for existing AC equipment that use this particular refrigerant.

-The cost of R22 is rising because of the decreasing supply, and won’t be available for use at all by 2020.
+The cost of R22 is rising because of the decreasing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioning system was made before January 2010, you have a couple options:
+However, if your AC equipment was made before January 2010, you have a few options:

-1) Buy an upgraded, more environmentally-friendly system, which requires the approved air conditioner refrigerant.
+1) Purchase an upgraded, more environmentally-friendly system, which requires the approved air conditioner refrigerant.

-2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
-However, this is not recommended because it could void your warranty(ies).
+2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
+Understand, though, this is not recommended because it could void your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to stress about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Bryant Heating & Cooling Service Experts today and we’ll come out and provide you a free in-home estimate on a new AC system, just in time for spring!
+If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to worry about the soaring costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Bryant Heating & Cooling Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new AC system, just in time for spring!